mazwat/mazwat.github.io/oop-lm.md

 Another useful extension to inheritance is Composition and the use of Interfaces.
 When considering a use case it is worth thinking about whether you have general rules or specialist rules.
 Inheritance is great when you have a cascading tree of dependencies.
 The rule of inheritance is that it's a strict model as we’ve seen before where things are all part of a larger whole or tree.
 Composition is where you have a class that you want to include some but maybe not all of a series of other classes.

 ### Composition using Interfaces

+An Interface defines a contract that must be implemented by a class.
+The interface doesn’t provide any functionality, just a signature that must be implement by a class which implements the interface.
+The interface is defined by using ‘I’ keyword (click) followed by the name of interface and it has no body but just the method it is linked to .
+Class ``Kiwi`` can now have a series of Interfaces that can be accessed.
 ```c#
 // Interface
 interface  IFruit